-The Aurora College School of Developmental Studies Department, Adult Literacy and Basic Education (ALBE) curriculum includes six levels of study, ranging from basic literacy to coursework at the grade 12 level.
+The Aurora College School of Developmental Studies Department, Adult Literacy and Basic Education (ALBE) program curriculum includes six levels of study, ranging from basic literacy to coursework at the grade 12 level.
 Courses in this program enable participants to learn or relearn skills needed to meet employment, personal or educational goals.
 Participants in the Adult Literacy and Basic Education (ALBE) Program enrol in a program of study according to their personal needs and academic levels.
-Because of this, time spent in the program will vary for each individual.
+Because of this, the time spent in the program will vary for each individual.

-Due to the extensive range of courses available, the course offerings will vary at each Aurora College location (Community Learning Centre and Campus).
-Participants often enrol in the program as a first step toward entering a certificate, diploma, degree or trades program.
-Students may take ALBE courses on a fulltime or part-time basis through either classroom or distance delivery.
+Due to the extensive range of courses available, the course offerings will vary at each Aurora College location.
+Participants often enrol in the program as a first step toward receiving a high school diploma, and entering a certificate, diploma, degree or trade program.
+Students may take ALBE courses on a full-time or part-time basis through either classroom or distance delivery.